 - The organic carbon engine, known as ‘the dragon’ turns biomass waste into a number of products (including bio-oil) that can be converted to electricity.
 The ‘dragon’ generates enough biofuel to power the entire GPH and its systems, with enough remaining to provide enough energy for about 100 homes.

 - The whole process produces around 2 tonnes of biochar per day.
 The biochar can be used for soil recovery and to sequester CO2.

 - Any residual CO2 and heat are returned back to the bioreactor to grow more algae and continue the cycle.

 Because the system reclaims water from the biomass as well as rainwater collected from the building itself, it also is water-neutral or even water-positive. – Coneybeare Cleantech

-What’s next for this technology within Canada?
+What’s next for the Green Power House technology in Canada?

-The Green Power House can be setup on just 1/4 acre of land and creates enough energy to power about 100 homes, with the added bonus of being able to vertically grow about 1/2 acre of food within the structure.
+The Green Power House can be set up on just 1/4 acre of land and creates enough energy to power about 100 homes, with the added bonus of being able to vertically grow about 1/2 acre of food within the structure.
 On just 2 acres, it could produce enough energy to power a small town.

 “With the sheer amount of biomass available in Canada, there is a tremendous opportunity to have the Green Power House units as common as grain elevators were 100 years ago.
 They are relatively small but very powerful revenue producers with strong environmental outcomes.” – Grant Kelba